 In actual fact, with a Janka rating of 1360, white oak is slightly harder, but there’s not that much in it, and both types of oak hardwood flooring are known for being durable and good options for busy households with lots of traffic.

 Another bonus for busy households is that the inherent patterns of the grain in red oak make it a better choice as the patterns will hide scratch and dent marks more.

 In terms of durability, it’s worth pointing out that only white oak is resistant to rot and therefore can also be used outside (for example as patio furniture).

-However, as far as oak flooring is concerned, both types are very durable, plus technological advances in engineered oak hardwood production means it can be installed in any part of your home, even in bathrooms and basements.
+However, as far as oak flooring is concerned, both types are very durable, plus technological advances in engineered oak hardwood production means it can be installed in any part of your home, even in bathrooms or as a basement floor idea.